Better Than Sex Cake

 Now for the fun part!

 As soon as the cake comes out of the oven, poke a bunch of holes in it while it’s still warm.
-I used a chopstick for this, but anything round will work really.
+I used a chopstick or the end of a mixer blade for this, but anything round will work really.

 Then take your caramel sauce mixture and pour it all over the cake!